Karuna2406/demo/README.md

 # demo
-tis is just the demo
+this is just the demo
+meeeeee